chr1Sc0/traffic-bot/README.md

 }
 ```

-Bot should now work properly.
+The bot should now work properly.